How to Use Ninject as Dependency Injection with ASP.NET MVC

 }

-Set up Ninject Dependency in application Global Class
+Set Up Ninject Dependency in Application Global Class

 protected void Application_Start()